 - Clothing with any words, logos, or graphics depicting violence, bands who play violent music, drugs, alcohol, or inappropriate language or topics.

 - Jewelry that includes collars, chains, and face or body piercings.
-Post earring (worn on ear lobes) are allowed.
+Earrings are allowed.

-- Clothing that does not cover underwear.
-Clothing must fit closely enough so that camper is not at risk for injury due to clothing getting caught in belay ropes, etc.
+- Clothing or appearance that is unsafe or inappropriate per camp’s discretion: e.g., tops that expose any part of the breasts, shorts that expose undergarments or any portion of the buttocks.
+Clothing that does not cover underwear.
+Clothing must fit closely enough so that the camper is not at risk for injury due to clothing getting caught in belay ropes, etc.

 Note: We will strictly enforce our dress code.
 To avoid being required to mail additional clothing to your child at camp, we ask that parents supervise packing and make sure that no inappropriate clothing items are brought to camp.